 3) Remember your calling.
 As teachers and parents, we have an incredible calling – to teach and disciple the next generation.
 Some days it feels like we’re trying to hold off a tidal wave with an umbrella, but the adversity we face serves as a valuable reminder of how important our task truly is.
 When you are feeling down, remember why you are doing what you do.
 Don’t give up – those kids need you.

 4) Seek advice and help.
 Often we get discouraged because we are overwhelmed – either by our monstrous to-do lists or by our feelings of inadequacy.
 When this happens, we need to seek out help or advice.
 Others have walked the same road and have experienced the same challenges and frustrations.
 Their companionship, help, and wisdom can be just what we need to not only make it through another day but to eventually start thriving.
-[Teachers, if you’re looking for help, find out more about our Christian Teachers’ Lounge Facebook discussion group.
-You can also download a free copy of 101 Teaching Tips when you subscribe to email updates.]
+[Teachers, if you’re looking for help, join our Christian Teachers’ Lounge Facebook discussion group & sign up to get regular encouragement in your inbox by signing up for Teach 4 the Heart emails.]

 Have you been experiencing discouraging days?
 What has helped to encourage you?